This is your typical newsletter broadcast informing subscribers the latest newsletter issue / blog post has just been released.

 Just ask them to reply to your email and give feedback.
 No need to use survey/feedback tools, unless you’re advanced in this area.

-The more clicks you require someone to click in order to give you feedback, the more drop-offs there are.
+The more steps you require someone to do, the more drop-offs there are.

 Just released a new offer?
 Let your subscribers know.